Last updated: February 18th 2021

-- Google Share of Impressions – The impression share is high, at over 90%, meaning our product is being served in Google.co.uk 90% of the day, which is great for the client as it’s a high-volume product.
+- Google Share of Impressions – The impression share is high, at over 90%, meaning our product is being served in Google.co.uk 90% of the time, which is great for the client as it’s a high-volume, high profit margin product.

 - Conversion Value – The revenue generated was £1,160 from 22 orders, making an average order value of £53.

 ROI – The ROI of this campaign over the last 7 days is 468%, making it a profitable product for my client.